ZoeMildon/3D-faults/README.txt

 len - length of the fault (km)

 It is recommended to name the properties/attributes exactly as given, otherwise they have to be entered during execution.
 Example files for each input type are included in the 'input_examples' folder.
+A depth column may be optionally given.
+In the 3D-plot, faults will reach to that specified depth (km).

 # RUNNING THE CODE
 In MATLAB, navigate to the 'faults_3D_v1.4' folder.
 Open the faults_3D script and edit the necessary parameters, then execute the script by entering 'faults_3D' in the command line or pressing F5.